 If you desire more intensive retouching, we can discuss those needs and the associated costs at the time of the shoot.

 Will you travel for a shoot?
 Yes.
 Within 50 miles it is part of the package.
 Beyond 50 miles will incur additional costs that will be added to the package price.

 But you’re a photographer!
 Why not?
 Simply put: those areas are not where my strengths lie and I’d be doing you a disservice by shooting something I’m not familiar with.
 Fortunately there are plenty of excellent photographers who specialize in that type of photography.

 Will you shoot me for free?
 No. Maybe.
 Look, it’s complicated.

 But think of the exposure!
 This is technically not a question, but “exposure” doesn’t pay the bills.

 So expand on “maybe.”
 If there is something outside my usual style that intrigues me or would push my creative boundaries, I’d consider it.
 It’s a level playing field, though; we both have to get something out of it.

 Can I get a print for free?
 No.

 At cost?
 No. A physical print isn’t expensive.
-Everything that went into making it is.
+The expensive part is everything that went into making it.
 That includes: the cost of the cameras and lenses, lighting and modifiers, travel, processing time, insurance, bookkeeping, website hosting, continuing education, etc.

 My prints from Japan, for example, start at $130.00.
 Round trip airfare was approximately $1,800.00.
 Traveling to Japan is expensive and the pricing of my prints reflects that.